 Of course, that extra durability—and the additional colorways—will cost you.
 The stainless steel case models start at $699, and the Apple Watch Ultra costs $799.
 If you plan to keep one watch for a long time, the additional durability may be worth it.
 That said, you shouldn’t worry about your watch being highly fragile if you don’t.

 Do you need cellular data on the Apple Watch?

-That extra expense may be worth it for some people because it allows them to use many Apple Watch features without having to lug around an iPhone.
-So, if you go running without a phone, you can still make calls and listen to music from streaming services.
+That extra expense may be worth it for some people because it allows them to use many Apple Watch features without lugging around an iPhone.
+So, if you run without a phone, you can still make calls and listen to music from streaming services.

 So, which Apple Watch should you buy?

-I can think of a lot of very specific reasons to pick each of the 2022 Apple Watches.
+I can think of many specific reasons to pick each of the 2022 Apple Watches.
 The Apple Watch SE 2 is cost-effective and does most of the things you really need.
-The Apple Watch Series 8 feels like the best compliment to everyday life and offers all kinds of sensors for advanced health and fitness tracking.
+The Apple Watch Series 8 is the best complement to everyday life and offers all kinds of sensors for advanced health and fitness tracking.
 For the right kind of hiker/athlete/diver/outdoorsman who wants the very best Apple Watch, the Apple Watch Ultra delivers incredible utility and best-in-class versions of core functions like GPS and battery life.

 Without any information about you, dear reader, we think the Apple Watch Series 8 offers the best balance between price and functionality.
 If that doesn’t ring true, if there are things you really want (or don’t want) that steer you to another watch, we totally get it.
-The important thing is that you find the Apple Watch that fits your life.
+That’s why we made this Apple Watch comparison.
+The important thing is finding the Apple Watch that fits your life.